Current Vacancies

 Knowledge, Skills and Experience

-2. An established expertise and proven portfolio of research and/or relevant industrial experience within the following research fields:
+2. An established expertise and proven portfolio of research and/or relevant industrial experience within one or more of the following research fields:

-3. Knowledge of current status of research in biostatistics, bioinformatics, exome sequencing data processing and analysis, gene expression analysis
+3. Knowledge of current status of research in specialist field of neuroscience and glial biology

-4. Proven ability to publish in national journals.
+4. Proven ability to publish in national journals and/or present data at national conferences

 5. Knowledge and understanding of competitive research funding to be able to develop applications to funding bodies